OpsCruise Detects and Resolves a Range of Problems with Modern Apps & Infrastructure

 Browser receives a 500 error.
 A pod is continually restarting, which one?

-OpsCruise continually integrates insights on containers, pods, and nodes from Kubernetes events and configuration to detect restarts, pending issues and other problems with all Kubernetes objects.
+OpsCruise continually integrates insights across containers, pods, and nodes from Kubernetes events and configuration to detect restarts, pending issues and other problems with all Kubernetes objects.

-Beyond traditional monitoring tools, OpsCruise checks if the provisioned limits for the containers are appropriate, including cases where pod rebalancing is needed to mitigate potential evictions.
+Beyond traditional monitoring tools, OpsCruise checks if the provisioned limits for the containers are appropriate, including cases where pod rebalancing is needed to avoid potential evictions.

 Tired of chasing metrics and thresholds, and trying to guess what thresholds to set?